Anthropology and ArchaeologyFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Graduates from this programme go on to work in diverse professional contexts, including higher education and research, museums, the heritage sector, international development and policy-making organisations.
+Graduates from this programme go on to work in diverse professional contexts, including higher education and research, museums, the heritage sector, international development, NGOs, and policy-making organisations.

-Dr Joanna Bruck, (Reader), Bronze Age Britain; death and burial; material culture studies; settlement and landscape archaeology; the archaeology of ritual; the historical archaeology of Ireland and Britain.
+Dr Joanna Bruck, (Reader in Archaeology), archaeology of ritual; Bronze Age Britain; death and burial; historical archaeology of Ireland and Britain.; material culture studies; settlement and landscape archaeology

-Dr Lucy Cramp, (Lecturer), Adoption of farming; archaeological science; diet and social identity; organic residue analysis of artefacts; Roman Britain; subsistence strategies.
+Dr Lucy Cramp, (Senior Lecturer), Adoption of farming; archaeological science; diet and social identity; organic residue analysis of artefacts; Roman Britain; subsistence strategies.

 Professor Richard Evershed, (Professor), Analysis of organic residues in ancient pottery and artefacts; archaeological chemistry; prehistoric origin of dairying.

-Dr Mhairi Gibson, (Reader), Ethiopia and Sub-Saharan Africa; evolutionary anthropology and demography; human behavioural ecology; population change and child health.
+Dr Mhairi Gibson, (Reader in Anthropology), Ethiopia and Sub-Saharan Africa; evolutionary anthropology and demography; human behavioural ecology; population change and child health

-Dr Volker Heyd, (Reader), Complex societies; Copper Age; early Bronze Age; early Iron Age in Continental Europe; kinship and residence patterns; later European Prehistory; Neolithic period; transitions and the archaeology of death.
+Dr Volker Heyd, (Professor in Prehistoric Archaeology), Complex societies; Copper Age; early Bronze Age; early Iron Age in Continental Europe; kinship and residence patterns; later European Prehistory; Neolithic period; transitions and the archaeology of death.

-Dr Tamar Hodos, (Reader), Archaeology of the Mediterranean Iron Age; archaeology of Turkey; Greek and Phoenician colonisation and colonialism; Italy; post-colonial and globalisation theories; Sicily.
+Dr Tamar Hodos, (Reader in Mediterranean Archaeology), Archaeology of the Mediterranean Iron Age; Greek and Phoenician colonisation and colonialism; luxuries and their materiality; post-colonial and globalisation theories

-Dr Fiona Jordan, (Senior Lecturer), Austronesian societies of the Pacific; cultural diversity and evolution; cultural phylogenetics; evolutionary anthropology; kinship; linguistic anthropology.
+Dr Fiona Jordan, (Professor of Anthropology), Austronesian societies of the Pacific; cultural diversity and evolution; cultural phylogenetics; evolutionary anthropology; kinship; linguistic anthropology.

-Professor Kate Robson Brown, (Professor), Biological anthropology; biomechanics of bone; bone microstructure; human evolution; image processing and analysis; micro computed tomography; osteoarchaeology.
+Professor Kate Robson Brown, (Professor of Biological Anthropology), Biological anthropology; biomechanics of bone; bone microstructure; human evolution; image processing and analysis; micro computed tomography; osteoarchaeology.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.